Unions, intersections and a one-shot quantum joint typicality lemma: Tilted span of subspaces

 Now consider states $\sigma_i$, $i \in [l]$.
 Let $2^{-k_i} := \Tr [\Pi_i \sigma_i]$.
 For the cq-MAC, we have $l = 3$, $\sigma_1 := \rho^{YZ} \otimes \rho^X$, $\sigma_2 := \rho^{XZ} \otimes \rho^Y$, $\sigma_3 := \rho^X \otimes \rho^Y \otimes \rho^Z$.
 For the upper bound, the best that one can prove is

-The additive term of nearly $\alpha$ makes the lower bound insufficient for applicatioins of the joint typicality lemma.
-In particular, it kills any hope of proving even approximate versions of Properties \arabic{type2errorx}, \arabic{type2errory}, \arabic{type2errorxy} for the cq-MAC.
+The additive term of nearly $\alpha$ makes the upper bound insufficient for applicatioins of the joint typicality lemma.
+In particular, it removes any hope of proving even approximate versions of Properties \arabic{type2errorx}, \arabic{type2errory}, \arabic{type2errorxy} for the cq-MAC.

 However, for a $k$-partite state $\rho^{A_1 \cdots A_k}$, and a collection of $k$-partite states $\sigma_i := \rho^{A_{S_i}} \otimes \rho^{A_{\bar{S_i}}}$, $\{\} \neq S_i \subset [k]$, $i \in [l]$, it turns out that we can do better and indeed come up with a notion of intersection projector that is strong enough to prove a quantum joint typicality lemma.
 For this, as discussed in the introduction, we have to do a {\em smoothing} of $\rho$ to $\rho'$.
 The smoothing is achieved by a carefully chosen tilt of $\rho$.
 This makes $\sigma'_i := (\rho')^{A_{S_i}} \otimes (\rho')^{A_{\bar{S_i}}}$ extremely close to a certain tilted version of $\sigma_i$.
 However, it turns out that the tilt of $\sigma_i$ is not only along the so-called $(S_i, \bar{S_i})$th direction but also along the directions corresponding to subpartitions refining $(S_i, \bar{S_i})$.
 Thus, by taking a linear extension of the partial order of subpartitions of $[k]$ under refinement, we are led to consider a tilting scheme where $\sigma_i$ is tilted along the directions $1, \ldots, i$.
 This tilting scheme is described by an upper triangular tilting matrix $A$ whose $(ij)$th entry $\alpha_{ij}$ denotes the tilt along the $i$th direction for $\sigma_j$ when $i \leq j$.
 Hence, we have to formally define the $A$-tilted span of $W_1, \ldots, W_l$, and prove a union bound for it.